 The caches will not be deleted until you restart IntelliJ IDEA.

-Local History is not deleted when you invalidate the caches.
-However, mind that Local History has a retention period of 5 working days.
+Local History is not deleted when you invalidate the cache unless you explicitly enable this option in the Invalidate Caches dialog.
+However, mind that Local History has a retention period of 5 working days by default.

 Clear the system cache